Must-Haves For First Time Campers Including Printable Checklist

 Tarps are easy to fold.
 They also take up a small space in your camping bags.

-It is important to bring a reusable water bottle whenever you’re camping.
+It is important to bring a reusable water bottle whenever you’re camping that why you have potable water.

 You can refill a water bottle at your campsite’s water spigots or you can bring extra gallons of water.
 Bring a water bottle that has a sip-friendly spout and a spill-proof locking mechanism.